jdmclatcher/fbla-computer-game-2018-2019/README.md

-# fbla-computer-game-2018-2019
+# FBLA Mini Game Mania
-FBLA Project for Computer Game and Simulation Competition for 2018-2019!
+Jonathan McLatcher and Dhruv Kulkarni's submission for the 2019 FBLA-SLC Computer Game and Simulation Programming competition.

+## Preview

+Thank you for your interest and taking the time to play our game.
+Hope you enjoy!

+All assets were 100% made from scratch.
+All the animations, models, UI components, and code were created from scratch, by hand.

+The only asset pack used was "SimpleUIElements".
+The pack was used for basic UI starter backgrounds and images.
+You can view it here on the Unity Asset Store: https://assetstore.unity.com/packages/2d/gui/icons/simple-ui-elements-53276

 ## Instructions for Opening/Playing the Game